 - Certain tabletop heaters, particularly the less costly types, may be made of lesser materials, which could result in this.

 Consider the area in which you live before selecting a tabletop patio heater.
-Weathered or more humid areas will need the use of a durable material, such as stainless steel, in its construction.
+Weathered or more humid areas will need durable material, such as stainless steel, in its construction.
 Aluminum or steel is typically sufficient in inland and drier regions.

-If you must leave the tabletop heater outdoors, place it on a firm surface and protect it from the weather with a decent cover.
-If you choose a painted model, be certain it is enameled or has a heavy-duty coating to guarantee it lasts longer.
+If you must leave the tabletop patio heater outdoors, place it on a firm surface and keep it protected from the weather with a decent cover.
+Painted models require enamel, heavy-duty coating to guarantee longer-lasting performance.

 The ambient light created by an outdoor patio heater, whether freestanding or tabletop, is one of its most enticing characteristics.
 It may be insufficient to read a book by, but you also don’t want a very powerful light shining too close to your face.